Skip to main content

 What the Numbers Show

-In January 2026, HHS OCR announced plans to promote compliance with the Weldon Amendment and issued a notice of violation to Illinois.
-The current investigations expand this enforcement to 13 states representing both coasts and several midwestern jurisdictions.
+In January 2026, the OCR announced plans to promote compliance with the Weldon Amendment and issued a notice of violation to Illinois.
+The current investigations expand this enforcement to 12 additional states.

 The Bottom Line